Yohanr19/Social-proof-section/README.md

 complete the desing whitout having to use display: flex, which i was getting a little too dependant on, so i am happy that i can make layouts purely using display: grid (which is actually more potent).
-Also is easer to make responsive desings by using Mozilla Responsive Dev Tools and by using the standar of starting whit mobile desing first.
+Also is easier to make responsive designs by using Mozilla Responsive Dev Tools and by starting whit mobile desing first.